oroinc/documentation/user/back-office/system/configuration/commerce/marketplace/marketplace-general.rst

 5. In the **Seller Name** section:

-   * Enable the **Display Seller Name** checkbox to show the seller's name on the storefront website.
+   * Enable the **Display Seller Name** checkbox to show the seller's name in the storefront website.

 6. In the **Seller Registration** section:

    * Select the **Enable Seller Registration** checkbox to activate the ability for sellers to register with your marketplace online.

-   When registration is enabled, you can select the owner of the seller's request and select the :ref:`consents <user-guide--consents>` to be displayed in the Seller Registration form on the storefront website.
+   When registration is enabled, you can select the owner of the seller's request and select the :ref:`consents <user-guide--consents>` to be displayed in the Seller Registration form in the storefront website.
 Enabling this option also adds the :ref:`Seller Registration workflow <system--workflows--seller-registration-flow>` to the list of workflows under **System > Workflows**.

 .. image:: /user/img/concept-guides/marketplace/seller-registration.png
    :alt: Seller Registration button in the storefront